shawa84326/lab1_redo/README.md

                  The azure websites host app.py file into its workspace Just visit to website "ankit25-techin510-lab1.azurewebsites.net"

-                 currently there is unknown errror in deployement to azure from github asked to professor but anable to find solution, will surely meet professor for diving deep into the error code
+                 There was unknown errror in deployement to azure from github asked to professor but anable to find solution, will surely meet professor for diving deep into the error code

+                 ----update --> All the problems are resolved and currently working fine, so this is update to readme to considering for regrading.
+Appreciate your consideration for the re-gradings